isaacyakl/brandojs/src/readme/blueprint.md

 ## Approach

 {{pkg.details.stylizedName}}.js utilizes the pseudo-element [::after](https://developer.mozilla.org/en-US/docs/Web/CSS/::after) and [CSS custom properties (variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) to facilitate smooth transitions.
-A background changer instance follows this approach:
+Background changer instances follow this approach:

-1. It creates an ::after style definition with CSS variables and your chosen transition settings in order to update ::after backgrounds.
+1. Create an ::after style definition with CSS variables and the chosen transition settings in order to update ::after backgrounds.
-2. It sets backgrounds on both the select element(s) and corresponding ::after('s) in an alternating manner.
+2. Set subsequent backgrounds on the selected element(s) and corresponding ::after('s) in an alternating manner.
-3. It simultaneously toggles the opacity of the ::after element(s) to switch between the ::after and element backgrounds.
+3. Toggle the opacity of the ::after element(s) to switch between the ::after background and element background.

 {{ load:./src/readme/installation-usage.md }}